sseshadr/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Then I measured the radius of curvature of the lanes (cell 31, function `measure_curvature()`).
 The following steps were performed:
+* For the fit function, evaluate radius of curvature in pixels.
+* Convert from pixel space to world coordinate system.
+* Compute vehicle offset from center assuming camera placement is always at the center of the lane and image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.